 The Jews were expecting the Messiah to come in splendor, with an impressive look, all deck out and decorated.
 They were expecting the coming King to appear in His Majesty.
-Instead he had nothing of the glory in which they thought they would meet him.
 The Messiah came as a tender green shoot, He was as a fresh sprout from the stump of a tree.
 He appeared as a root out of the dry ground which had be nourished in order to grow.
 Jesus was not the victorious King that they were expecting.
 They didn’t see anything royal about Him.

 THE GREAT DEBATERS

 In today’s world you can find great debates on the internet regarding Jesus nationality.
-Many of the pictures on social media portrays Jesus as a white man with long flowing hair.
-However, Jesus was of Jewish descend, therefore, it is most likely that he had dark skin, dark eyes, and dark hair.
-According to the description John gives us in the Book of Revelation, Jesus hair is described as being white like wool; (Rev. 1:14).
+Many of the pictures on social media, in Christian Churches, and in Christian homes portrays Jesus as a white man with long flowing hair.
+However, Jesus was of Jewish descend, therefore, it’s most likely that he had dark skin, dark eyes, and dark hair.
+According to the description John the revelator gives us, Jesus hair is described as being white like wool; (Rev. 1:14).
 This confirms that he did not have straight hair.
-Most likely his hair type is considered as coily, or curly, hair type “C” or “D”.
+Most likely his hair type is considered as coily or curly; which is either hair type “C” or “D”.
 The thickness of either hair type can be considered as a woolly texture.

 The truth of the Christian faith is universally applicable to all people.
-We must take our eyes off of the out man and focus on the inner man, basically the issues of the heart.
-God is concerned with the matters of the heart.
-What is of importance to Him is that the message of the Good News of the Gospel of Jesus Christ is preached to every hearer who will receive it with joy.
+We must take our eyes off of the outer appearance of man and focus on the inner spirit of a man, which identity the issues of a man’s heart.
+God is concerned with the conditions of a man’s heart.

 NOT ALWAYS LOVELY